MarktW86/azure-psdocs-processing/azureservicefabricps/0/ServiceFabric/index.md

 Gets the Service Fabric service types deployed on a node.

 ### [Get-ServiceFabricImageStoreContent](Get-ServiceFabricImageStoreContent.md)
-Gets content from the image store.
+Gets image store content information

 ### [Get-ServiceFabricNode](Get-ServiceFabricNode.md)
-Gets information about the Service Fabric nodes in a cluster.
+Gets information for the all nodes in a Service Fabric cluster or for a specific node.

 ### [Get-ServiceFabricNodeConfiguration](Get-ServiceFabricNodeConfiguration.md)
 Gets the configuration of a Service Fabric node.